EricXia7/Final-project1/README.md

 ## The goal of the analysis
 Our goal is to visualize the data from imdb by making a dashboard and use it to show the relationship between the number of movies with high quality and their rating, year, genre and popularity.
 We assumed that a high rating is proportional to the high quality of the movie and a high number of votes is proportional to the popularity of the movie.
 In order to facilitate the analysis, we scraped the data of high score movies in the past 50 years into our database.

+## Data Source
+Our project is based on the IMDB website, we filtered our sample into featured movies only, with ratings over 7.0, number of votes over 5000, for the time period from 1970 to 2022.
+By the time we'd finished, we had tracked 4,462 movies for over the past 52 years.
 ## Data collection method
 The first component of the project needed to capture the titles, genres, directors, actors, and year of release of movies that fit our specific profile, as a basis for our trend analysis and Dashboard.
 Start with a filter result.
 The result contains the movie information that matches the conditional parameters we set.
 The first script is designed to get all the information that meets the criteria, getting the name of the movie, the genre of the movie, the director, and the actors.
 The information includes specific ratings but not the comment of films.
 This data is then uploaded to a database that we have built on the Google Cloud platform.
 Util scripts are used to connect to databases and process existing data in a format that can be visualized.
 The app script is used to connect the processed data to index.html.
 We designed this page with flask.
 The Util script and the app script will update the collated data table to the visualization page in time.